Why we’re providing this service:

 Is this an official diagnosis and what is included in the report?

-Yes, we partner with psychological associates who provide the diagnosis and a report of their findings.
-The report contains a summary of one’s psycho-social history, self-report assessment and IQ results, diagnostic codes, community referrals, a one page list of workplace or school accommodations, and a tax donation letter.
+Yes, our Autistic and Neurodivergent team provides the diagnosis and a report of their findings.
+The report contains one’s psycho-social history, all test results, diagnostic codes, community referrals and recommendations, a one page list of workplace or school accommodations, and a tax donation letter.
 Reports may be written in your chosen or legal name.

 What is your HIPAA/HITECH/Ominbus policy?